Cagliari Turismo, the tourist portal of the City of Cagliari

-- free admission for children under 6 years old, disabled visitors and their companion, journalists and ICOM members.
+- free admission for children under 6 years old, people with disabilities and their carers, journalists and ICOM members.

 In the heart of the old town, the Saint Remy Rampart is one of the most important monuments in Cagliari and one of the most prestigious exhibition areas in the city centre.